-2.3 What Booths has done so far
+2.4 What Booths has done so far

-For some years Booths has been seeking to integrate its response to climate change across all aspects of its operation.
-Actions in the last two years include the following:
+For some years Booths has been seeking to integrate sustainability across all aspects of its operation.
+Past and current actions have included the following:

-- increasing marketing emphasis on more sustainable products, particularly within fruit and vegetable ranges, - improving refrigeration systems in some stores, including moving to CO2 as the refrigerant gas and a range of energy efficiency improvements (see below), - implementing a major waste reduction initiative, - improving efficiency of distribution, - building new stores to high sustainability specifications, - a range of energy efficiency improvements including; - voltage optimisation improvements, - o fitting doors to retail fridges, - o increased use of LED lighting, - o air sourced heat pumps,
+- increasing marketing emphasis on more sustainable products, particularly within fruit and vegetable ranges; - improving refrigeration systems in some stores, including moving to CO2 as the refrigerant gas; - implementing a major waste reduction initiative; - improving efficiency of distribution; - building new stores to high sustainability specifications; - a range of energy efficiency improvements including: - o voltage optimisation improvements, - o fitting doors to retail fridges, - o increased use of LED lighting, - o air sourced heat pumps, - heat recovery systems; - installing a large solar panel array on the main warehouse roof in Preston; - adjusting the way some products are sourced to mitigate GHG hotspots; - initiating a 'Fair Milk' scheme by which local farmers are guaranteed the highest price offered by any UK supermarket, and coupling this with an initiative to explore sustainability opportunities on the farms; - ensuring all scallops are hand dived and never dredged; - ensuring all fish complies with Fish Conservation Society guidelines; - engaging and informing staff throughout the business, from the board level downwards; - informing the sustainable food debate by: - making carbon analysis publically available, - o supporting academic research, - supporting national and regional policy.